 Ruapehu has two ski fields with slightly different vibes.

 Turoa Ski Field is on the Southwest side of Ruapehu, offering Australasia’s biggest vertical drop, lots of big open runs and being South facing boasts more reliable snow of the two Ruapehu fields.

 Whakapapa Ski Field which is located on the North side of Ruapehu has a true volcanic feel, making it a unique place to ski.
 For the intrepid there are some awesome advanced skiing/riding ‘out west’ along with the option to hike up to the Crater Lake for impressive views over the volcanic plateau.

-New Zealand's award-winning hop-on, hop-off bus tours for adventurous travellers.
+New Zealand's award-winning freestyle bus tours for adventurous travellers.
 Stray is all about getting further off the beaten track, with a focus on unique destinations, local culture and adventure.
-See more, do more!
+See more & Do more - Your time, your way!